Student sitting in front of poster at club/org fair

 Field Experiences

 Making connections and putting your classroom work into practice are key to making sure you are ready for the job market.
 Students are encouraged to complete a field experience during their junior and/or senior year.
-During your field experience you will work in a professional environment under the guidance of a person with experience in the field that you choose.
-There are a number of on and off campus opportunities.
-Recent off-campus field experiences sites have included: Sports Illustrated, Valley Pike Farm Market, Skyline Literacy, Virginia FC, Bluestone Vineyard.
-Recent on-campus sites have included: Athletic Media Relations, Admissions Office, Marketing and Communications, and Alumni Relations.
+During your field experience, you will work in a professional environment under the guidance of a person with experience in the field that you choose.
+Recent off-campus field experience sites have included: Sports Illustrated, Valley Pike Farm Market, Skyline Literacy, Virginia FC and Bluestone Vineyard.
+Recent on-campus sites have included: Athletic Media Relations, Admissions, Marketing and Communications, and Alumni Relations.

 Student working on laptop